Associate Superintendent, Acting Secretary for the Department of Education and the Arts, and the Interim Secretary of

 Serves on several additional boards at West Virginia University, and was the former President of the West Virginia State Board of Education.
 He also chairs the West Virginia Growth Investment Fund, an Angel Fund providing funding and mentorship to entrepreneurs and early-stage companies.

-Principal Research Scientist, The Dow Chemical Company, and Co-Founder and CTO K4M Consulting
+Principal Research Scientist (retired), The Dow Chemical Company, and Co-Founder and CTO K4M Consulting

 Career involves global program leadership in new technology development and commercialization of advanced inorganic materials for Dow and expertise in technical communication, R&D organizational culture, and project execution.